tower-rs/tower/guides/inventing-service.md

 }
 ```

-We now have handler that will process an HTTP request, take no longer than 30
+We now have a handler that will process an HTTP request, take no longer than 30
 seconds, and always have the right `Content-Type` header all without modifying
 our original `handle_request` function or `Server` struct.